CKVB/Face-recognition-based-smart-attendance-managment-system-using-dlib/README.md

-# Face recognition based smat attendance managment system using dlib.
+# Face recognition based smart attendance managment system using dlib.
 Here we aim at automating the traditional way of taking attendances at school's and college's.

 # Let's get started.